Skip to main content

 Confirm the stack supports the monetization mix you plan to run, including mixed one-time, recurring, and usage-based billing where needed.
 Coverage should be explicit for subscriptions, metered or tiered options, and rentals or purchases, rather than split across separate billing logic.

 In fragmented markets, prioritize PSP fit and local payment method support early.
 Country payment preferences differ, and local methods processed through local connections are more likely to be approved by issuers.
-Stripe's April 10, 2025 experiment reported average lifts of 12% revenue and 7.4% conversion when businesses added at least one additional relevant payment method beyond cards.
+Stripe's April 10, 2025 experiment reported average lifts of 12% revenue and 7.4% conversion when businesses offered at least one relevant payment method beyond cards.
 For broader rollout, gateway and method breadth across currencies and geographies is a practical screening metric (for example, Zuora publicly cites 40+ gateways and 20+ payment methods).

 Require clear control over trial setup and the handoff into paid billing so you can separate offer performance from billing execution issues.
 If a platform can demo trial signup but cannot show how trial and first-charge outcomes are exposed operationally, treat that as a risk signal.